Cozy Corner Charm

 • Add a tiny bit of butter extract (optional) for bakery aroma

-• Froth the banana milk for a foamy top
+• Froth the milk mixture for a foamy top

 • Sprinkle crushed walnuts or cinnamon on top